 What they are, when they should be used and the associated responsibilities.

-Furthermore, although employees who’re still in their probation period can’t claim ‘straight forward’ unfair dismissal, they can still claim discrimination.
+Furthermore, although those who’re still in their employee probation period can’t claim ‘straightforward’ unfair dismissal, they can still claim discrimination.
 Grounds for discrimination include: age; disability; gender reassignment; marriage or civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.

 They can also claim for ‘automatically’ unfair dismissals – for example, that they were dismissed for whistleblowing.